Outline Wundt's Method Of Introspection

 A: Casual self-reflection is subjective and unconstrained.
 Wundt's introspection, on the other hand, was a rigorously trained process involving controlled stimuli, standardized reporting procedures, and a focus on immediate, uninterpreted descriptions of conscious experience.

-Q: Why did Wundt emphasize the importance of trained observers?
+Q: Why did Wundt stress the importance of trained observers?

 A: Wundt believed that untrained individuals lacked the necessary skills to accurately report their conscious experiences without bias or interpretation.
 The training aimed to standardize their reporting techniques and minimize individual differences, thus improving the reliability and validity of the data.